apiel/zicBox/NOTE.md

 - TODO reload clips when switching workspace

-- TODO live recording midi keyboard
-- TODO test midi keyboard on pixel

 - TODO see if we can make OS read only and data on separate partition to reduce chance of corruption

 - TODO load pixel has mass storage?

 - TODO write user manual

-- TODO ARP for synth, like note repeat, put a encoder to select ARP scale, from none to whatever... the when clicking trigger note, it would play the note or ARP, no matter if sequencer is playing or not.

-- TODO pattern generative for given style of music
-- TODO random patch

 - TODO try the orange pi!!! we could then remove DAC... would just need audio in